mdbhojwani/magento2-save-for-later/README.md

 php bin/magento c:c
 ```

-With these steps completed, you'll be ready to utilize the Yudiz Save For Later Extension.
+With these steps completed, you'll be ready to utilize the Mdbhojwani Save For Later Extension.

 ### 2. Download Directly